-The uncertainty of the amplitude of radial anisotropy makes a quantitative determination of the necessity for partial melt to explain the observed LVZs difficult.
+[46] However, the uncertainty of the amplitude of radial anisotropy makes a quantitative determination of the necessity for partial melt to explain the observed LVZs difficult.
 From the geographical coherence between the locations of the LVZs and strong radial anisotropy two conclusions are clear, however.
-The inferred horizontal alignment of anisotropic minerals in the middle crust (1) diminishes the need for partial melt and (2) makes any partial melt that does exist less interconnected and distributed in more isolated patches - but still preferentially near the periphery of Tibet.
-To go beyond these qualitative conclusions, a study of Love wave dispersion similar to the present study is needed to deliver similar resolution about Vsh in the middle crust.
+The inferred horizontal alignment of anisotropic minerals in the middle crust (1) diminishes the need for partial melt and (2) makes any partial melt that does exist less inter-connected and distributed in more isolated patches - but still preferentially near the periphery of Tibet.
+To go beyond these qualitative conclusions, a study of Love wave dispersion like the present study is needed to deliver similar resolution about Vsh in the middle crust.

-Does this mean that no fluids exist now or in the past in the Tibetan middle crust?
-Radial anisotropy and mid-crustal fluids may, in fact, be intimately related as anisotropic minerals may require ambient aqueous fluids in order to form.
-Large bulk fractions of anisotropic minerals may form by retrograde metamorphism (e.g., Mahan 2006) in which hydrous phases such as micas and amphiboles are formed when minerals in cooling rocks re-hydrate via interactions with external fluids.
+[47] Does this mean that no fluids exist now or in the past in the Tibetan middle crust?
+Radial anisotropy and midcrustal fluids may, in fact, be intimately related as anisotropic minerals may require ambient aqueous fluids in order to form.
+Large bulk fractions of anisotropic minerals may form by retrograde metamorphism [e.g., Mahan, 2006] in which hydrous phases such as micas and amphiboles are formed when minerals in cooling rocks re-hydrate via interactions with external fluids.
 Thus, in a twist that further complicates interpretation, radial anisotropy actually may be a marker for the existence of current or past fluids in the middle crust.

-6.4 Implications for crustal deformation and crust-mantle coupling?
+6.4.
+Implications for Crustal Deformation and Crust-Mantle Coupling?

-A zone of partial melt restricted vertically to reside in the middle crust would have a significant impact on mid-crustal rheology.
-As discussed in the previous section, however, mineralogical alignment reflected in mid-crustal radial anisotropy substantially (perhaps entirely) reduces the need for partial melt in the middle crust to explain the extensive, interconnected low velocity features that we observe here.
-As Klemperer (2006) notes, there are significant differences in the information provided by observations of partial melt and mineralogical alignment.
-Whereas partial melt reflects current crustal weakness without demonstrating deformation, mineralogical alignment probably results from deformation but which may not be on-going.
-Shapiro et al. (2004) argue that their observations of radial anisotropy reflect the integrated effects of past deformation of the middle crust beneath Tibet.
+[48] A zone of partial melt restricted vertically to reside in the middle crust would have a significant impact on midcrustal rheology.
+As discussed in the previous section, however, mineralogical alignment reflected in mid-crustal radial anisotropy would substantially (perhaps entirely) reduce the need for partial melt in the middle crust to explain the extensive, interconnected low velocity features that we observe here.
+As Klemperer [2006] notes, there are significant differences in the information provided by observations of partial melt and mineralogical alignment.
+Whereas partial melt reflects current crustal weakness without demonstrating deformation, mineralogical alignment probably results from deformation but which may not be ongoing.
+Shapiro et al. [2004] argue that their observations of radial anisotropy reflect the integrated effects of past deformation of the middle crust beneath Tibet.
 We address two questions here qualitatively.
-(1) Are the higher resolution observations of mid-crustal Vsv low velocity zones that we present here and argue to result predominantly from mineralogical alignment reflective of deformation restricted to the middle crust?
+(1) Are the higher resolution observations of mid-crustal Vsv low velocity zones that we present here and argue derive predominantly from mineralogical alignment reflective of deformation restricted to the middle crust?
 (2) Do the observations provide further evidence for the channel flow model of crustal deformation beneath Tibet and the de-coupling between the upper crustal and mantle deformation?
 We answer both questions in the negative.